Warbo/aai-2016-17/lab01/README.md

       your own definitions.

 4. There are a few functions and test suites which have no implementation.
-Write implementations for the functions `myAnd`, `myOr`, `myImply`, and `myXor`, and come up with some test suites for them, based on the description in the associated comment.
+Write implementations for the functions `myOr`, `myImply`, and `myXor`, and come up with some test suites for them, based on the description in the associated comment.
 You may find it easier to write the tests first based on the comment, then write the function based on the tests!

 5. Implement a function that converts boolean value to their string representation.
 A test suite is provided.